gsilva2016/langchain-examples/video-summarization/README.md

 # Prompt for merging multiple chunk summaries into one summary
 SUMMARY_PROMPT=<default prompt included in the file>

+####### Embedding model configuration
+# Currently verified model
+EMBEDDING_MODEL="Salesforce/blip-itm-base-coco"

+# Device for text embeddings: CPU, GPU
+# Important Note: If you are changing the device here, please make sure to delete the old blip model files (bin and xml files in current dir)
+TXT_EMBEDDING_DEVICE="GPU"

+# Device for img embeddings: CPU, GPU, NPU
+# Important Note: If you are changing the device here, please make sure to delete the old blip model files (bin and xml files in current dir)
+IMG_EMBEDDING_DEVICE="GPU"

 ####### Video summarization configuration
 # Input video file, resolution, and prompt for summarization

+# VLM model
+VLM_MODEL="openbmb/MiniCPM-V-2_6"

 # Device for the VLM model: CPU, GPU
 VLM_DEVICE="GPU"